 Any College of Agriculture student in their sophomore through senior year is encouraged to apply.
 Students must be at least 18 years of age, completed at least one semester of classes on the West Lafayette campus, and have a current GPA of 3.0 or above.

-Applications are due by October 21, 2020, with all required documentation, including an updated résumé, at least two letters of reference and written essays included in the application through the College of Agriculture.
+Applications are due by October 26, 2021, with all required documentation, including an updated resume, at least two letters of reference and written essays included in the application through the College of Agriculture.
+Application can be found here.

 - Student applications available at the beginning of the fall semester.